OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:53

-and they stayed continually at the temple, praising God.
+and they remained continually at the temple, praising God.